pattern-lab/patternlab-node/packages/docs/src/docs/data-json-mustache.md

 ## Nested Variables

-We may want our JSON file to be a little more organized and our Mustache variable names to be a little more descriptive.
+We may want our JSON file to be a little more organized and our Handlebars variable names to be a little more descriptive.
 For example, maybe we have multiple image sizes that we want to provide image sources for.
 We might organize our JSON key-values this way:

 ```javascript
 "square": {